 In the era of the “Democracene”, demands for greater social participation are being met by revving the economic-environmental machinery of consumption, although the result is an even more intensive exploitation of natural resources.
 The sociologist Stephan Lessenich explores the dilemma between democracy and ecology.
 We asked him how the problem might be resolved.

 The self-image of modern societies is that there is no real alternative to democracy as a form of government.
-They call democracy a “high-quality concept” which some countries tout even while they flout it.
+You call democracy a “high-quality concept” which some countries tout even while they flout it.
 “Guided democracy” or “illiberal democracy” – nobody wants to give up the democratic label.
 Does this contradiction indicate that democracy has finally reached its limit historically in surmounting the challenges of the 21st century – climate change, digitalisation, migration?
 In your new book, you discuss the “limits of democracy”.
 On one hand, these are limits with which democracy itself operates.
 For example, the dynamics of expanding and restricting rights are inherent to the flexible logic of how democracy functions and have ensured its survival until now.
 It appears we can no longer depend on it as much as before.

 Stephan Lessenich: “Limits of Democracy” has two different meanings.
 Contrary to what the definition of democracy might suggest – “equal rights for all” – democracy constantly sets limits.
 What’s more, its premise of legitimacy thrives on these limitations, namely that by no means do “all people” enjoy equal rights.
 This applies most obviously to outsiders, those who are not citizens, who aren’t recognised members of the political community.
 All the refugees who have fled to Europe in the past few years could certainly attest to that.
 But we’re also talking about foreign citizens who have lived here for years and are still denied their right to democratically participate in the political decision-making process.
 To me it’s obvious that this system of limitations has its own limits and that its efficacy and legitimacy is currently waning.
 In ethnically and culturally heterogeneous communities, the limits of democratic demarcation have been reached, and in some cases, already crossed.
 And in the age of migration, this societal heterogeneity will foreseeably and incessantly increase.
 Under these conditions, the exclusive democracies of Western society will only be able to continue defending their external boundaries by exercising open violence through the police and military.
 But this strikes at the heart of the democratic self-image – that guaranteeing the rights of the individual – and ultimately the few – can only be achieved apparently by depriving the others – the many – of their rights.